F5Networks/f5-telemetry-streaming/docs/userguide/setting-up-consumer.rst

 Consumers
 =========

 Use this section to find example declarations and notes for supported consumers.

+.. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Note:

-Note: each example below shows only the Consumer class of the declaration and needs to be included with the rest of the base declaration.
+   Each example below shows only the Consumer class of the declaration and needs to be included with the rest of the base declaration.

+.. _splunk-ref:

 Splunk
 ~~~~~~